 I've also observed that those who score below 30 are the least likely to be able to stop their maladaptive daydreams.
 The conclusion I've drawn from this is that those who score below 30 may not want to keep engaging in their daydreams, but they haven't quite hit their "breaking point" yet the way those who score above 60 have.

-If you'd like to print out the Maladaptive Daydreaming Test, you can simply download the PDF version by clicking the image below.
+If you'd like to print out the Maladaptive Daydreaming Test, you can simply download the PDF version by clicking here or you can view the entire PDF that's embedded below.

 Often it's better to print out the test and circle the answers with a pen or pencil -- this forces you to think for a few extra seconds about what answer you'll pick.

 In 2017 a group of researchers - lead by Somer, Soffer-Dudek, Ross, and Halpern - published one of the largest and most consequential pieces of research into maladaptive daydreaming.
 This was a paper detailing diagnostic criteria titled Maladaptive Daydreaming: Proposed Diagnostic Criteria and Their Assessment with a Structural Clinical Interview.